WenzheLiu0829/OutDoorDehaze/README.md

 # 2. Execution:
 Just type: python test.py.

+# 3. Tips"
 If you want to test other images, you only need to put your hazy images into the /Hazy directory.
 The output will be saved in the /results directory.